Phantomkeks/ideapad/README.md

 - Add documentation for functions
 - Add additional images, icons and logos
 - New features / have a look at other to do apps
+- Add animations (e.g. delete of note)
+- Popups/message toast for deleting or similar

 ##### Future
 - Desktop application